zonemaster/zonemaster-backend/docs/Configuration.md

 There is a `default` profile that is special.
 It is always available.
-If it is not explicitly mapped to a profile JSON file, it is implicitly mapped to the Zonemaster Engine default profile.
+If it is not explicitly mapped to a profile JSON file, it is implicitly mapped to the [Zonemaster Engine default profile].

-Specifying a profile JSON file that contains a complete set of profile data is equivalent to specifying a profile JSON file with only the parts that differ from the Zonemaster Engine default profile.
+Specifying a profile JSON file that contains a complete set of profile data is equivalent to specifying a profile JSON file with only the parts that differ from the [Zonemaster Engine default profile].
-Specifying a profile JSON file that contains no profile data is equivalent to specifying a profile JSON file containing the entire Zonemaster Engine default profile.
+Specifying a profile JSON file that contains no profile data is equivalent to specifying a profile JSON file containing the entire [Zonemaster Engine default profile.]

 ## ZONEMASTER section